Azure-Samples/azure-search-openai-demo/docs/deploy_features.md

 [azure-search-openai-javascript](https://github.com/Azure-Samples/azure-search-openai-javascript) and its guide on [using a different backend](https://github.com/Azure-Samples/azure-search-openai-javascript#using-a-different-backend).
 Both these repositories adhere to the same [HTTP protocol for RAG chat apps](https://github.com/Azure-Samples/ai-chat-app-protocol).

+## Using local parsers

+If you want to decrease the charges by using local parsers instead of Azure Document Intelligence, you can set environment variables before running the [data ingestion script](/docs/data_ingestion.md).
+Note that local parsers will generally be not as sophisticated.

+1. Run `azd env set USE_LOCAL_PDF_PARSER true` to use the local PDF parser.
+1. Run `azd env set USE_LOCAL_HTML_PARSER true` to use the local HTML parser.